Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Well, he’d only ever really been able spare the one night.
 But felt better for leaving done *something.*

 Cautiously, he sniffed at Leemu to be certain.
 The *wrong* smell was gone, completely.
-He’d been worried it might come back, but that didn’t seem to have happened… instead there was another, newer scent that Daar couldn’t quite place...it smelled *right* somehow, but he’d never smelled it on a Gaoian before… Something that reminded him of…
+He’d been worried it might come back, but that didn’t seem to have happened… instead there was another, newer scent that Daar couldn’t quite place... it smelled *right* somehow, but he’d never smelled it on a Gaoian before… Something that reminded him of…

 He shook the thought off.
 Possibly it was just an aroma Leemu’d picked up from Preed, or the Corti, or the new house, or any one of a hundred other places.
 If not… It was something to ponder, later.